 I may not have gone where I intended to go, but I think I have ended up where I needed to be.~Douglas Adams

-Don’t you sometimes wish you could hijack the DeLorean from the ‘Back to the Future’ movie and go back in time to give the younger you some swift and sharp lessons in life (never mind a sharp upper cuff)?
+Don’t you sometimes wish you could hijack the DeLorean from ‘Back to the Future’ and go back in time to give the younger you some meaningful and helpful lessons in life (never mind a sharp upper cuff)?

 Here’s a list of things I wish I knew when I was a little know-it-all:

 Yes, if only I knew about the Law of Attraction at 16 years of age — all the mischief I could have wrought.
 Well, maybe it was for the best.
 Seriously though, how cool would it have been to know — back then — that your thoughts are prerequisite to actually manifesting whatever you want in your life!?!

 Yup, some of you may have had hippie parents telling you this but for some of us it just wasn’t the case.
 You needed good grades and to get a job that pays well — you know, the 9-5 job and the white picket fence deal?

 My parents, God bless them, probably were only handing down what they believed to be precious information that they had learned from their parents.
 ‘Get a steady job that pays the bills, there is no money to be made in mucking about with paint or playing the guitar’.
 Oh, how wrong they were!
 The sky is the limit with your dreams — go for it, guns blazing into the setting sun shouting ‘Yeehaw!’.

 Life is all about choices, we make them to get in and out of trouble (scrap trouble — challenges is a better word).
 You never set yourself up with anything you can’t get yourself out of — within reason, of course.
 So, a message for mini-me would have been: Try to view things from a different perspective, there is always a solution to a problem if you are quiet enough to hear the inner wisdom that is always inherent.
 Life doesn’t just randomly happen to you if you take responsibility for your choices.